 To achieve these results, Streng explains, “These purple highlights on dark hair were created by pre-lightening from 1 1/2 below the dark roots to the ends.
-Once washing and drying the hair we began our second process by applying a level 1 in semi-permanent by Baco.
+Once washing and drying the hair, we began our second process by applying a level 1 in semi-permanent by Baco.
 Then purple feathering and balayaging section by section with the violet!
-So a lot of women can achieve it without pre-lightening (bleaching, hydrogen peroxide, etc.).
-Also, once the hair is pre-lightened, the violet will tone and possibly turning the ends to a lovely lavender!
-The top or the base area is kept dark for a low-maintenance result.”
+So many women can achieve it without pre-lightening (bleaching, hydrogen peroxide, etc.).
+Also, once the hair is pre-lightened, the violet will tone, possibly turning the ends to a lovely lavender!
+The top of the base area is kept dark for a low-maintenance result.”

 #26: Light Purple Highlights with Curled Ends

-These light purple highlights are ideal for women that have always been interested in trying out a fashion color but haven’t been ready to commit to the upkeep of traditional full head color.
-They were created by stylist Caylin Zynger of Calgary, AB.
+These light purple highlights are ideal for women who have always been interested in trying out a fashion color but have yet to commit to the upkeep of traditional full head color.
+Stylist Caylin Zynger of Calgary, AB, created them.

-“The soft purple babylights are subtle streaks to create an ideal surface to add any type of dimension you can think of, especially with purple.,” she notes.
-“This color is the most ideal color to try when you’re looking to go bold because you can choose to let it fade out to an icy blonde or change your mind all over again.
-Purple tones are a low-risk way for blondes to experiment, without giving up their platinum goals.”
+“The soft purple babylights are subtle streaks to create an ideal surface to add any dimension you can think of, especially with purple.,” she notes.
+“This is the ideal color to try when you’re looking to go bold because you can let it fade out to an icy blonde or change your mind all over again.
+Purple tones are a low-risk way for blondes to experiment without giving up their platinum goals.”

 Go for it!
 Purple is a very soft color for almost any woman to try.
-Once you start with fashion colors, it opens a whole new world of hair possibilities.
+Once you start with fashion colors, just like these purple streaks in hair, it opens a whole new world of hair possibilities.

-Zynger goes onto explain, “the best thing about having these purple streaks in brown hair is maintenance.
-Fashion colors are notoriously hard to maintain, however with this hair color, the fade-out ends up being a really enjoyable and fun process!
-If you let it go for a few weeks you get a lovely ash blonde, and if you’re in love with the purple, use Evo Fabuloso Custom conditioner to maintain it.”
+Zynger explains, “The best thing about having these purple streaks in brown hair is maintenance.
+Fashion colors are notoriously hard to maintain; however, the fade-out is a really enjoyable and fun process with this hair color!
+If you let it go for a few weeks, you get a lovely ash blonde, and if you’re in love with the purple, use Evo Fabuloso Custom conditioner to maintain it.”